What are Today’s Young Entrepreneurs Doing Wrong?

 They keep losing because they never take a step back to unlearn what’s no longer useful.
 They assume the theories they picked up in college are enough to make it in the world of entrepreneurship.
 But real-world success takes a different kind of learning.

-Honestly, many young entrepreneurs have failed simply because they ignored old wisdom and this single reason.
 There’s pride in earning that degree or certificate after 4 to 5 years of hard work—but let’s be honest, much of it still comes from a 19th-century education model that hasn’t kept up with today’s world.

 Mistake Number #6